Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Overall Operation of FSC Core

-All Peers in a Group announce their HTTP services to the Group by listing them in the Directory.
+All Peers in a Group announce their HTTP services to the Group by registering them in the Directory.
 Every Group uses one Directory that defines the scope of the Group.
 All Peers use the list of services as provided by the Directory to discover which services are available in the Group.
 With this information, Peers can propose Peer to Peer Contracts.
 Contracts contain Grants that specify which Outways from Peers may connect to which services from Peers.
 Each Contract may contain multiple Grants, defining the rights to connect between Peers.

 Inways are reverse proxies that announce services to the Directory and route incoming connections to those services.
 Outways are forward proxies that discover all available services in the Group and route outgoing connections to services.
 The Directory lists routing information for all services in the Group.

 To connect to a service, the Peer needs a Grant that specifies the connection.
 The FSC Core specification describes how Grants are requested, granted and revoked.
-Once a right to connect is granted, a connection from HTTP Client to HTTP Service will be automatically created everytime when an HTTP request to the HTTPS service is made.
+Once a right to connect is granted, a connection from HTTP Client to HTTP Service will be automatically created everytime an HTTP request to the HTTPS service is made.

 FSC Core specifies the basics for setting up and managing connections in a Group.
 It is RECOMMENDED to use FSC Core with the following extensions, each specified in a dedicated RFC:
 - [FSC Policies](policies/README.md), to use more advanced policies as conditions in Contracts